STaRR: Spatial-Temporal Token-Dynamics-Aware Responsive Remasking for Diffusion Language Models: Prelimilary

 \subsection{\textbf{Remasking Strategies in DLM}}

-The remasking process plays a crucial role in DLMs, as it relieves the model from determining all token identities in a single step~\cite{arriola2025block}.
-Instead, it preserves only the most confident tokens at each iteration, enabling the model to refine its predictions over multiple steps and ultimately produce higher-quality outputs.
+The remasking process plays a critical role in DLMs, as it alleviates the burden on the model of determining all token identities within a single iteration~\cite{arriola2025block}.
+At each step, a remasking strategy must select an appropriate subset of tokens to decode based on the model’s output logits, which in turn requires reliable and dynamically updated confidence estimates.
+However, existing remasking strategies generally fail to account for both the temporal and spacial dynamics of token confidence.

-One of the most widely used remasking strategies is the fixed-threshold approach, adopted by mainstream open-source models such as LLaDA and Dream.
-This strategy predefines a confidence threshold $\tau$.In each step $t$, tokens whose confidence exceeds $\tau$ are retained, while those falling below it are remasked, as illustrated in Fig.~\ref{fig:2}.
-However, this method neglects the evolving information flow and the shifting focus of the decoding process, resulting in suboptimal efficiency and quality.
-Consequently, numerous studies have sought to address the limitations of fixed-threshold remasking.
+Some approaches rely on static, step-independent confidence measures.
+A representative example is the fixed-threshold strategy, which predefines a constant confidence threshold $\tau$.
+At each decoding step, tokens whose confidence exceeds $\tau$ are retained, while those with confidence below the threshold are remasked.

+Other approaches adopt heuristic remasking strategies that incorporate temporal information but neglect spacial dynamics.
+This strategy adjusts the confidence threshold as a function of the decoding step, thereby integrating temporal progression into the remasking decision.
+Methods such as TSE~\cite{wang2025time}, Rainbow~\cite{kim2025rainbow}, and Saber~\cite{dong2025saber} fall into this category.

-Fixed-Order Remasking partitions sequence positions into non-adjacent dilated groups and unmasks them in parallel so as to minimize an upper bound on joint entropy gain at each denoising step.
-However, its complete disregard for token confidence information can easily lead to the propagation of erroneous information.
-DUS (Dilated Unmasking Strategy)~\cite{luxembourg2025plan} proposes this strategy.
+In contrast, some approaches exploit spacial structure while ignoring temporal dynamics.
+DUS (Dilated Unmasking Strategy)~\cite{luxembourg2025plan} partitions sequence positions into non-adjacent dilated groups and unmasks them in parallel to minimize an upper bound on the joint entropy gain at each denoising step.
+Similarly, Block Diffusion~\cite{arriola2025block,lu2025adablock} and SlowFast Sampling~\cite{wei2025accelerating} constrain the decoding region at each step and remask the remaining positions according to predefined or heuristic rules.

-Constrained Remasking combines token spatial information and confidence by restricting the remasking region in each step.
-However, this block-wise methodology handles spatial information too coarsely.
-The partitioning artificially separates the dependencies between tokens located in different blocks.
-Block Diffusion~\cite{arriola2025block,lu2025adablock} and SlowFast Sampling~\cite{wei2025accelerating} both use this kind of remasking.

-Guided Remasking applies a pretrained autoregressive model to decide which token to remask in each step; however, training an autoregressive model requires additional cost and incurs extra overhead during its usage.~\cite{hu2025accelerating}

-Heuristic Remasking integrates token temporal information with confidence by adjusting the confidence threshold based on the decoding step count.
-However, adjusting the confidence threshold solely based on the decoding step count disregards heterogeneity among individual tokens, thereby limiting the optimization.
-TSE~\cite{wang2025time} and Saber~\cite{dong2025saber} fall into this kind of strategy.

-\section{\textbf{Temporal-Spatial Token Dynamics}}
+\section{\textbf{Temporal-spatial Token Dynamics}}